brian-sprague/airline-api/README.md

 **API Spec**

-A PDF document containing the requirements for all endpoints and sample responses can be found in `api-spec.pdf` in the root folder.
+A PDF document containing the requirements for all endpoints and sample responses can be found in `api-spec.pdf` in the `spragubr_project` folder.

 **API URL**